mikepsinn/dFDA-DAO/constitution/4-incentivization.md

 ![incentive alignment](../.gitbook/assets/incentive-alignment.png)

 This illustrates the flow of value between different stakeholders.
-As opposed to traditional zero-sum games, CureDAO provides a way for each self-interested party to derive more value from participation than they have to put into it.
+As opposed to traditional zero-sum games, deFDA provides a way for each self-interested party to derive more value from participation than they have to put into it.

 ![How Everyone is Better Off](<../.gitbook/assets/value-chain-diagram (2).png>)